taipm/go-llm-agent/examples/standalone_demo/README.md

 ## Logging Output

-The agent shows detailed logs of what it's doing:
+The agent shows detailed logs of what it's doing by default (INFO level):

 ```
 👤 User: Calculate 25 * 4 + 100